yathsingh/Nirikshana/README.md

 **MVP Link:** https://nirikshana-nfls.onrender.com/dashboard

-TO RUN, OPEN TERMINAL AND ENTER:
+TO RUN YOURSELF, OPEN TERMINAL AND ENTER:

 1. uvicorn app:app --reload
 2. add /dashboard at the end of the link